How to Make a Meditation App Like Headspace or Calm?

 The first version of the Headspace app was quite different from what we can download now.
 Actually, it was a set of 365 meditation sessions — all are recorded and voiced by Andy Puddicombe.

-Lesson # 1: it’s possible to create a successful app without enormous spendings.
+Lesson # 1: It’s possible to create a successful app without enormous spendings.

 The company scaled gradually.
-In 2014 (4 years after the launch), they started to add tailored “packs” on specific topics like stress, sleep, sports, relationships, focus and others.
+In 2014 (4 years after the launch), they started to add tailored “packs” on specific topics like stress, sleep, sports, relationships, focus, and others.

 The Headspace app